Do I have to be in shape to dragon boat?

 The LDBCI has 3 teams and encourages the participation of people of all fitness levels.
 If you feel your fitness is a concern, you can try a couple practices and talk to the coaches to determine if dragon boating is a good fit for you.
 As you may expect, your fitness level will likely improve through dragon boating.

 Can I try paddling before I commit to joining a team?

 Yes, we encourage people to try paddling before deciding to join a team.
 We offer 2 practices free of charge.
-This Year we are asking that you e-mail firstname.lastname@example.org as we will need to complete paperwork and submit proof of vaccine prior to hoping in a boat to try it.
+This year we are asking that you e-mail firstname.lastname@example.org as we will need to complete paperwork and submit proof of vaccine prior to hopping in a boat to try it.